About IO

 In the 1970’s, catheter embolization, an interventional technique used to stop blood flow to tumors, demonstrated the ability of these procedures to treat solid tumors in the liver, kidney, skeleton, and other organs (3,4) in patients who may not have been optimal candidates for surgical procedures.
 In the 1980’s, chemoembolization and other therapeutic agents were adopted for treatment for hepatocellular carcinoma (HCC).

 Over the last four decades, the combination of research and increasingly sophisticated technology have made it possible for multiple IO therapies to emerge and demonstrate effectiveness in treating many cancer types.
 Together with its sister pillars in cancer treatment – medical, surgical, and radiation – interventional oncologists play a critical role on the cancer care team, treating patients in clinics, hospitals, and serving on tumor boards and multi-disciplinary treatment teams (5).
-In 2017, the Board of Directors established the Society of Interventional Oncology as the only membership-based organization wholly dedicated to the emerging field of IO.
+In 2017, the Board of Directors established the Society of Interventional Oncology (SIO) as the only membership-based organization wholly dedicated to the emerging field of IO.
 Today, the society continues to provide research and education opportunities to practitioners in IO worldwide.

 References: